 Watch for ticks.
 Light clothes make seeing ticks easier.
 Ticks can take 36 to 48 hours to transmit Lyme Disease so you have plenty of time to get the tick off.
 For extended camping and hiking consider bringing tweezers – proper method to extract a tick.

 Print out a paper map from your biking or hiking trails website as a backup.
-Have a compass if traveling in very remote areas.
-Many paper trail maps can be out of date but any map can help you navigate if lost.
+Have a compass if traveling in very remote areas and know how to use it.
+Many paper trail maps can be out of date but any map can help you navigate if completely lost, but it is best to make sure trail maps are up to date.

 If a lightning storm is happening get inside a building or car, if you do not have either available stay away from higher ground, bodies of water, metal things like cellphone towers or ranger towers, and bunches of trees on their own.
 If you are really stuck the DEC recommended making yourself as small as possible and avoiding contact with the ground by squatting on the balls of your feet with your hands at your sides and hands on your knees,